google/dart-neats/sanitize_html/README.md

 =======================

-When embedding HTML from untrusted source in a website it is important to sanitize the HTML to prevent injection of untrusted Javascript (XSS exploits).
+When embedding HTML from untrusted source in a website it is important to sanitize the HTML to prevent injection of untrusted JavaScript (XSS exploits).
 This package provides a simple function sanitizing HTML to prevent XSS exploits and limit interference with other elements on the page.

 **Disclaimer:** This is not an officially supported Google product.

-This package uses an HTML5 parser to build-up an in-memory DOM tree and filter elements and attributes, in-line with [rules employed by Github][1] when sanitizing GFM (Github Flavored Markdown).
+This package uses an HTML5 parser to build-up an in-memory DOM tree and filter elements and attributes, in-line with [rules employed by GitHub][1] when sanitizing GFM (GitHub Flavored Markdown).

-This removes all inline Javascript, CSS, `<form>`, and other elements that could be used for XSS.
+This removes all inline JavaScript, CSS, `<form>`, and other elements that could be used for XSS.
 This sanitizer is more strict than necessary to guard against XSS as this sanitizer also attempts to prevent the sanitized HTML from interfering with the page it is injected into.